 Features and benefits

-Apache HBase is designed to maintain performance while scaling out to hundreds of nodes, supporting billions of rows and millions of columns.
+Apache HBase is designed to maintain performance while scaling out to hundreds of nodes, supporting random access billions of rows and millions of columns.
 It utilizes Amazon S3 (with EMRFS) or the Hadoop Distributed Filesystem (HDFS) as a fault-tolerant datastore.
 Amazon EMR supports a wide variety of instance types and Amazon EBS volumes, so you can customize the hardware of your cluster to optimize for cost and performance.
-Additionally, you can use Apache Phoenix for low-latency SQL over massive HBase tables or creating secondary indexes for increased performance.

 You can easily launch a fully-configured Amazon EMR cluster running Apache HBase and other Apache Hadoop and Apache Spark ecosystem applications in minutes.
 Amazon EMR automatically replaces poorly performing nodes, and you can easily resize your cluster to meet your requirements.
 You can manage tables and browse data in Apache HBase using the Hue UI, and easily backup and restore tables to Amazon S3 using EMRFS and Hadoop MapReduce.
 Additionally, Apache HBase on Amazon EMR can utilize Amazon EMR’s authorization, Kerberos authentication, and encryption feature sets.
 Click here for more details about Amazon EMR features.